fustilio/linguine/docs/text-annotate.md

 - `LanguageDetector`: Used when available; fallback to heuristic
 - `Translator`: Literal translations; check availability per language pair
-- `LanguageModel`: POS chunking and contextual translations
+- `LanguageModel`: Used for contextual translations only (no longer used for POS)
-- User gesture requirement: handle `NotAllowedError` when models are `downloading/downloadable`; fall back gracefully
+- User gesture requirement: handle `NotAllowedError` gracefully; literal still works

 ## Performance and Logging